St. Isidore, Alberta: Amenities

-St. Isidore offers a large number of services to residents and tourists, including: the St. Isidore Co-op, a library, le Conseil Scolaire du Nord-Ouest, St. Isidore Housing Cooperative, le Domaine des aînés (seniors residence), la Société des Compagnons, le Club du Bon Temps, le Club Barbar, the Weavers' Guild, a cultural centre, dance troupe Plein Soleil, St. Isidore Museum, Family Community Support Services, a summer camp, a skating rink, and a Catholic church.
+St. Isidore offers a number of services to residents and tourists, including: the St. Isidore Co-op, a library, le Conseil Scolaire du Nord-Ouest, St. Isidore Housing Cooperative, le Domaine des aînés (seniors residence), la Société des Compagnons, le Club du Bon Temps, le Club Barbar, the Weavers' Guild, a cultural centre, dance troupe Plein Soleil, St. Isidore Museum, Family Community Support Services, a summer camp, a skating rink, and a Catholic church.

-The roads in St. Isidore are both numbered and named, with avenues running east/west and streets (rues) running north–south.
+The roads in St. Isidore are both numbered and named, with avenues running east–west and streets (rues) running north–south.

 Economy

 The economy of St. Isidore is predominantly agricultural in nature.
 Entreprises Macay is a family farming business that runs a Timothy hay drying and processing operation for export to Asian markets.
 There are beekeeping operations as well as dairy farming, both of which employ mostly seasonal workers.
 Residents of the hamlet also work in the nearby DMI Peace River Pulp Mill, Shell Peace River Complex, and the Town of Peace River.